sigreen-nokia/remote-management-tsa/README.md

 ## What is Remote management TSA:

-* A client server tool which creates secured reverse SSH tunnels on demand, in line with TSA regs Managagement access requirements.
+* A client server tool which provides MGMT access on demand, without using any inbound ports.
+It is written in line with TSA regs Managagement access requirements.
 * The tool runs on Ubuntu Linux
 * The created ops user is locked down, only able to run mgmt-access.py
 * The install options are automated and will prompt you for the configuration values